yungezz/serviceconnector-webapp-appconfig-dotnet/connection-string/README.md

-﻿# Connect Azure WebApp to App Configuration using connection string This is a sample to demo how to connect a .net core application hosting in Azure WebApp to Azure App Configuration via access key in connection string.
+﻿# Connect Azure WebApp to App Configuration using connection string This is a sample to demo how to connect a .net core application hosting in Azure WebApp to Azure App Configuration via connection string.

 ## TOC
 - [Prerequisite](#prerequisite)